koksal/dotfiles/README.md

 My dotfiles.
-Anything with the `.symlink` suffix will be linked from the home directory.
+Anything with the `.symlink` suffix will be linked to from the home directory.